calvin261238/BRFSS-Data-Analysis/README.md

 Do people sleep at least 7hrs have low difficulty doing usual activities?

 Research Question 3:
-How income level correlates with medical cost & is Medicare helping people with disabilities?
+Do income level correlates with medical cost & is Medicare helping people with disabilities?

+Additional Research quesion

 # To see full analysis and conclusion please see Exploratory data analysis
 # To see the complete Code please view Code.R